-E. Bollinger Band Support and Resistance - This is expected after a strong move in the Macd BB Lines, and it is followed by a Retracement to the opposite Bollinger Band.
+E. Bollinger Bands Acting as Support and Resistance - This is expected after a strong move in the Macd BB Lines, and it is followed by a Retracement to the opposite Bollinger Band.
 It will seem as though the BBs are sliding along the Bollinger Bands and will generally be at key areas.